iamantony/iamantony.github.io/_draft/my_dev_machine.md

     apt-get intall linux-headers-$(uname -r)
 ```

-After this commands I recommend to reboot your VOS to "apply changes" in OS.
+After this commands I recommend to reboot your GOS to "apply changes" in OS.

-After VOS reboot in VirtualBox menu choose Devices -> Insert Guest Additions CD image... (don't forget
+After GOS reboot in VirtualBox menu choose Devices -> Insert Guest Additions CD image... (don't forget
 to check if virtual CD-drive of your Virtual OS is empty).
 VirtualBox will try to
-mount its "Guest Additions CD" into VOS CD-drive.
+mount its "Guest Additions CD" into GOS CD-drive.

-If your VOS is **Ubuntu**, then you will see mount dialog (add picture) with question should the VOS run
+If your GOS is **Ubuntu**, then you will see mount dialog (add picture) with question should the GOS run
 autorun.sh file on CD.
 Just press Run.
 After that Terminal window will be opened and
 installation of VirtualBox Additions will be started (maybe at first you will be asked
 for admin password) (add picture).

-If your VOS is **Debian**, then find out where "Guest Additions CD" was mounted.
+If your GOS is **Debian**, then find out where "Guest Additions CD" was mounted.
 I recommend to
 check this folders:
 ``` txt
 /media/cdrom0